tools.htm

 "MASTER MECHANIC" long hacksaw, 22" blade, 10 TPI, very high quality forged steel construction, handsaw type wood handle, ~5" depth of cut.
 The wood handle is sound, just missing some finish. $30

-MILLERS FALLS BREAST DRILL, for straight shank drills to 1/2", gear ratios, adjustable length crank arm, built-in bubble level, appears older in design than the above (instead of rod between breastplate and chuck, there is a cast iron shaft with open spaces), Ex, $60
+MILLERS FALLS BREAST DRILL, for use with brace drill bit shanks as you see on the Goodell Pratt gasket cutter below or with straight shank drills to 1/2", gear ratios, adjustable length crank arm, built-in bubble level, appears older in design than the above (instead of rod between breastplate and chuck, there is a cast iron shaft with open spaces), Ex, $60

 STABILA LEVEL.
 4' long.
 Very accurate and as you know, Stabila levels are quaranteed for life.
 Extruded aluminum with machined working surfaces, plastic handholds and endpieces.
 May be used vertically. $60